UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 - The [`pandas` package documentation](https://pandas.pydata.org/docs/reference/index.html) is
   another resource to learn more about the functions in this chapter, the full set of arguments you can use, and other related functions.
-  The site also provides a very nice cheat sheet that summarizes many of the data wrangling functions from this chapter.
 - *Python for Data Analysis* {cite:p}`mckinney2012python` has a few chapters related to data wrangling that go into more depth than this book.
 For example, the [data wrangling chapter](https://wesmckinney.com/book/data-wrangling.html) covers tidy data,